clj-easy/graal-docs/CLJ-1472/README.md

  -h, --help

+ -p, --patch-filename <filename>
+  name of patch file to download from CLJ-1472 defaults to clj-1472-3.patch

+ -c, --clojure-commit <commit>
+  choose clojure commit to patch, can be sha or tag specify HEAD for most recent commit defaults to "clojure-10.0.1" tag

  -w, --work-dir <dir name>
   temporary work directory
   defaults to system generated temp dir
   NOTE: for safety, this script will only delete what it creates under specified work dir

- -p, --patch-filename <filename>
-  name of patch file to download from CLJ-1472 defaults to clj-1472-3.patch
 ```

 At the time of this writing, current candidate patches filenames are: